Reviewing MaxCyte (MXCT) and Its Competitors

-MaxCyte (NASDAQ:MXCT – Get Rating) is one of 40 publicly-traded companies in the “Commercial physical research” industry, but how does it weigh in compared to its peers?
-We will compare MaxCyte to related companies based on the strength of its analyst recommendations, dividends, valuation, institutional ownership, risk, profitability and earnings.
+MaxCyte (NASDAQ:MXCT – Get Rating) is one of 40 public companies in the “Commercial physical research” industry, but how does it contrast to its competitors?
+We will compare MaxCyte to related businesses based on the strength of its institutional ownership, earnings, dividends, risk, profitability, valuation and analyst recommendations.

+65.9% of MaxCyte shares are held by institutional investors.
+Comparatively, 59.5% of shares of all “Commercial physical research” companies are held by institutional investors.
+5.1% of MaxCyte shares are held by insiders.
+Comparatively, 11.4% of shares of all “Commercial physical research” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

-This is a summary of current recommendations for MaxCyte and its peers, as provided by MarketBeat.
+This is a summary of current ratings for MaxCyte and its competitors, as reported by MarketBeat.

 |Sell Ratings